The Urge: Our History of Addiction (Paperback)

 Carl Erik Fisher is an addiction physician and bioethicist.
 He is an assistant professor of clinical psychiatry at Columbia University, where he works in the Division of Law, Ethics, and Psychiatry.
 He also maintains a private psychiatry practice focusing on complementary and integrative approaches to treating addiction.
 His writing has appeared in Nautilus, Slate, and Scientific American MIND, among other outlets.
-He lives in Brooklyn, New York, with his partner and son.

 One of The New Yorker’s Best Books of 2022